The Importance of a Balanced Camp Diet

 When it comes to campfire cooking, having the right ingredients on hand can make all the difference.
 Here are some essential ingredients to include in your camping pantry:

-2. Oil: Use versatile oils like olive oil and coconut oil for cooking, dressing salads, and adding flavor to dishes.
-They have a high smoke point and can withstand high temperatures.
+2. Oil: Oil is a versatile ingredient that can be used for cooking, dressing salads, and adding flavor to dishes.
+Olive oil and coconut oil are great options for camping since they have a high smoke point and can withstand high temperatures.

 By including these essential ingredients in your camping pantry, you'll be well-equipped to create delicious and nutritious campfire meals.
 Don't forget to pack a cooler with perishable items like fresh produce and vegan protein to keep them fresh and safe to eat.
 With a little planning and preparation, you can enjoy a memorable and savory outdoor experience.